A shared heritage furthering an inclusive future in 50 historical portraits of our Caribbean foremothers.

 12 Caribbean regions

-Of the 12 (egg) countries, there are now participants from all twelve active!
+There are participants from all 12 regions!
 Check out our FAQ for more information about which regions this project covers.

 11 subcultures

-Of the eleven mainstream subcultures from the Caribbean, ten are now represented!
+Of the eleven main subcultures from the Caribbean, all are now represented!

 47 portraits